mher/flower/docs/auth.rst

 ------------

 Flower also supports GitHub OAuth.
-Before getting started, Flower should be registered in `Github Settings`_.
+Before getting started, Flower should be registered in `GitHub Settings`_.

-Github OAuth is activated by setting :ref:`auth_provider` to `flower.views.auth.GithubLoginHandler`.
+GitHub OAuth is activated by setting :ref:`auth_provider` to `flower.views.auth.GithubLoginHandler`.
-Here's an example configuration file with the Github OAuth options:
+Here's an example configuration file with the GitHub OAuth options:

 .. code-block:: python